heystevegray/dev-portfolio-netlify-cms/content/til/2020-08-16-how-to-create-a-responsive-navbar-with-bulma-and-react-hooks.md

 ---
-title: How to create a responsive Navbar with Bulma and React Hooks
+title: Create a responsive Navbar with Bulma and React Hooks
 publish_date: 2020-08-16T05:12:50.556Z
 updated: ""
 description: A minimal Navbar example with built in hamburger menu animations.